-PASRR has wide-ranging statewide and national impact, affecting hospitals, nursing facilities, other providers, caregivers, and family members.
+PASRR has a wide-ranging statewide and national impact, affecting hospitals, nursing facilities, other providers, caregivers, and family members.
 PASRR assessment outcomes can influence numerous other long-term care services, including Waiver programs, IMD monitoring, housing, funding, and other essential services and initiatives.

 CMS PASRR Requirements

 State requirements for PASRR are set forth in the 1992 PASRR Final Rules published in Vol 57 No. 230 of the Federal Register and codified in the Code of Federal Regulations (C.F.R.) at; 42 C.F.R. § 483, Subpart C. The Rule outlines requirements and provides an in-depth explanation of the purpose for PASRR and its required approach.
 Though the original rule has not been updated, a 1996 law (Public Law (PL) 104-315) repealed PASRR Annual Resident Reviews, substituting them with a requirement that a new evaluation be conducted whenever a nursing home resident with a mental health or developmental/intellectual disability experiences a significant change in status.
 “Significant change in status” is defined in the Minimum Data Set Guidelines (Chapter 2).
-Long-term care regulations require that nursing facilities, in partnership with state mental health and developmental disability state authorities deliver, or ensure delivery, of all services and supports defined in each PASRR evaluation.
-These requirements were strengthened under the revised nursing home reform regulations which became effective November 28, 2016.
+Long-term care regulations require that nursing facilities, in partnership with state mental health and developmental disability state authorities, deliver or ensure delivery of all services and supports defined in each PASRR evaluation.
+These requirements were strengthened under the revised nursing home reform regulations, which became effective November 28, 2016.